 Jennifer Braceras, a Republican appointee on the U.S. Civil Rights Commission, said “law enforcement has to go where the evidence points.”
-“There will always be investigations on the facts that are reported, may or may not include a racial component,” she said.
+“There will always be investigations on the facts that are reported, [and those] may or may not include a racial component,” she said.

 Certain populations may receive more scrutiny because suspected terrorists typically do not communicate in Polish; they speak Arabic, Braceras said.
 “That doesn’t mean there’s been discrimination or that someone has been erroneously singled out,” she added.

 Gregory Nojeim, chief legal counsel for the American Civil Liberties Union’s Washington office, also testified.
 He commended the commission for holding the hearing and said he regarded it as “an important first step.”